Skip to Main Content

 Primary Sources

-A primary source is a document or piece of evidence written or created during the time period you are studying.
-A primary source allows you to examine evidence firsthand without being affected by other opinions.
+A primary source is a document or artifact created during the time period you are studying.
+It provides firsthand evidence, allowing you to analyze historical events, ideas, or experiences without outside interpretation.

 Types of Primary Sources:

-• Journal articles reporting original research or an experiment
+• Research & Data: Journal articles presenting original research or experiments, raw data

 Secondary Sources

-A secondary source describes or analyzes a primary source.
-These sources are one step removed from the actual event and allow you to understand what scholars and other experts know about your topic.
+A secondary source interprets or analyzes a primary source.
+These sources are one step removed from the original event and provide insight into how scholars and experts understand your topic.

 Types of Secondary Sources: